Why study Ancient History?

 All units are assessed by exams which include essay questions and source analysis, using prescribed literary sources or archaeological evidence.
 There is no coursework.

-C or better in English Language and History GCSE and an interest in the Classical World.
+C or better in English Language and History or an equivalent humanities subject at GCSE.
 A knowledge of Latin is not required.

 There is a one day visit to Roman remains that will cost about £10.
 A more general History trip is organised for the Easter holiday but is not compulsory.
 We are encouraging all students to purchase a book, costing £16.99, to support the course.